friederikewild/eyewellbeing.com/_pages/about.md

 The fascination for eye therapy training started when discovering, that it offers an alternative to depending on strong contact lenses and glasses for my short-sightedness.
 Wearing glasses had weakened my eyes over the years and my last contact lenses prescription was -7 dioptre on both eyes.
 I'm still on my own journey to completely regain my vision, but already I can tell how beneficial the routine is.

+I currently study in Germany with renowned vision teacher [Wolfgang Hätscher-Rosenbauer](http://institut-fuer-sehtraining.de/) and will complete my teacher training in September 2016.

-I would love to be your coach for eye wellbeing and help you to learn to relax and improve your eyes as well.
+I would love to be your coach for eye wellbeing and help you to learn to relax and discover your eyes full potential.

 ---